 Disclaimer: Someone can be labeled a “new” visitor in Google Analytics if they’ve since cleared their cookies, so keep in mind that this report’s data may not always be 100% accurate.

 There you have it!
-Nine of the best Google Analytics reports for improving your user experience research process.
+The 10 best Google Analytics reports for improving your user experience research process.